ioBroker/ioBroker.admin/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) display more specific information about docker installation on host card
+* (foxriver76) allow to download folders in files tab

 ### 6.6.5 (2023-07-31)
 * (foxriver76) also show js-controller upgrade instructions if UI upgrade is available